Schots/mlops_project/README.md

     Create a branch called new_branch

     ```sh
     git checkout new_branch             # swith to the new_branch
     ```

     Create a Python script.py

     ```sh
-    sudo nano script.py
+    sudo nano script.py                 # to save type 'CRTL+X -> Yes or y -> Enter'
+    sudo chmod +777 script.py           # add permission to the file
     ```

     _script.py_